juanmf/RedmineIssueImporter/README.md

 So far I just play with Issues [EntityPopulator/Entities/Issue.php](/EntityPopulator/Entities/Issue.php).
 In [EntityPopulator/Entities](/EntityPopulator/Entities) you can add any Redmine entity, as a class sharing its name and extending "Entity" implement the save method:

-Here's the Issue::save(), its basically a proxy for the real [kbsali/php-redmine-api](https://github.com/kbsali/php-redmine-api) that adapt the field/values of custom fields before sending the create request, and takes care of updates if Id field already exists.
+Here's the Issue::save(), it's basically a proxy for the real [kbsali/php-redmine-api](https://github.com/kbsali/php-redmine-api) that adapt the field/values of custom fields before sending the create request, and takes care of updates if Id field already exists.
 ```php
     public function save()
     {